ruke1ire/mobile-robot-hl/etc/design/system_design.md

 ### Supervisor Node

-The supervisor node handles all output/input to/from the supervisor (user).
+The supervisor node handles all output/input to/from the supervisor (user), the agent (neural network), and the vehicle.

 ***Functional Requirements***

-- [ ] Display
-    - [ ] Information that the agent is conditioned on
-    - [ ] Current and previous outputs of the agent and supervisor
+- [ ] Select the controller of the vehicle
-    - [ ] Live video stream
-- [ ] Controls
-    - [ ] Start/Pause/Stop automatic control
-    - [ ] Start/Pause/Stop creating user demonstration
+- [ ] Publish actions to the vehicle according to the selected controller
-    - [ ] Save episode or user demonstration
-    - [ ] Select/Queue user demonstration for agent (can random too)
+- [ ] React to task-termination flags
-    - [ ] Start/Stop training of the model
+- [ ] Publish supervisor_node state

 ***Params***
-- Demonstration file path
+- Control frequency
+- Data File paths

 ***Topics***
 - Publishes to desired_velocity (QOS: Reliable)
 - Publishes to termination_flag (QOS: Reliable)
+- Publishes to action_controller (QOS: Reliable)
+- Publishes to frame_no (QOS: Reliable)
+- Publishes to task_image (QOS: Reliable)
+- Publishes to supervisor_state (QOS: Reliable)
 - Subscribes to agent_output (QOS: Reliable)
-- Subscribes to agent_input (QOS: Reliable)
+- Subscribes to image_raw (QOS: Best Effort)
 - Subscribes to user_velocity (QOS: Best Effort, Twist)

-- Subscribes to user_termination_flag (QOS: Best Effort, Bool)
-- Subscribes to image_raw (QOS: Best Effort)
+***Services***
+- start (task/demo): Start automatic control or continue automatic control after supervisor take-over
+- select_data ((task/demo).(task/demo name)): Select the data to be used to condition the model
+- pause: Stop moving vehicle
+- stop: Stop moving vehicle and deselect the demo/task episode
+- termination_flag: Stop moving vehicle; Raise the termination_flag
+- select_controller (agent, user): Select the controller of the vehicle
+- configure_disturbance (magnitude): Configure the disturbance to add to the output
+- save: Save the episode

 ***Other information***
-- Input for supervisor control will come from other external nodes such as teleop_twist_keyboard
-- When creating user demonstrations or supervisor take-overs, the frequency of the control output from the supervisor will be limited to the control frequency of the agent node therefore this requires the agent node to be present.
-- Supervisor take-over is similar to a user-demonstration therefore the start/pause buttons of the user demonstration can be used to start/pause the supervisor take-over.
-To restart the automatic control press the start button in the automatic control section.
 - Defaults to manual control mode where there isn't any frequency limitation for controlling the mobile robot.
-This mode changes if the start buttons are pressed for automatic control or creating user demonstrations.
+This mode changes if the start service is called.
-- Information panel should contain the following informations:
-    - Selected demonstration
-    - User action
-    - Agent action
-    - Controller
-- GUI design can be found in [etc/design/supervisor_GUI_design.md](https://github.com/ruke1ire/mobile-robot-hl/blob/main/etc/design/supervisor_GUI_design.md)
+- Directly subscribing to compressed visual images can be done through the image_transport_plugins but it is only available in c++.
+Therefore I will use the "image_transport republish" node to first convert the compressed image from the mobile-robot-base to raw images.
-- Below is the state-flow-diagram
+- Below is a rough state-flow-diagram

 ![etc/design/supervisor_GUI_state_diagram.png](https://github.com/ruke1ire/mobile-robot-hl/blob/main/etc/design/supervisor_GUI_state_diagram.png)